 Other Holdings of Interest

 The following rare and unique materials have not yet been added to the catalog.
 If you are interested in donating or grant-writing to fund the addition of these materials to an online, cataloged collection, please contact the Dean of the Library.

 - Archives of the Claremont School of Theology and its predecessors.
-These also have significant materials related to the early history of USC
+These also include significant materials related to the early history of USC.

 - Church plates — souvenir ceramic dishes from the 1950s to the 1990s with pictures, mostly of Methodist churches in California.